secretstartups/handbook/finance/payroll/index.html.md

 1. GitLab France S.A.S. team members receive their salary on the last business day of the month unless it falls on a holiday then it will be the business day before, team members will be able to access their payslip on Global Upsides [Mihi system](https://2.mihi.info/Account/Login?ReturnUrl=%2F).
 New hires will receive an invite to their email.
 1. GitLab IT BV team members that are employed through GitLab's co-employer PE0:
    - Global Upside (India and China) will get their salary wired by the last day of the month with exception to Philippines having 2 check date-15th and last   day of the month, respectively.
 Global Upside will send payslips electronically through their HR portal.
 New hires will receive an invite to their email.
-   - Safeguard: France are paid monthly and on the last day of the month, Switzerland the 25th of each month, Italy and Spain the 26th of each month.
+   - Safeguard: Switzerland are paid monthly and on the 25th of each month, Italy and Spain the 26th of each month.
 Payslips are provided electronically by Safeguard.
    - Remote.com will get their salary wired at the last day of the month.
 Remote.com will send payslips electronically through their HR portal.
 1. Contractors through CXC Global will get paid by the 25th of each month.
 1. All other contractors under GitLab IT BV will get paid by the 22nd of the month by iiPay and remittance advice will send to their gitlab email address.